mongodb/docs/source/includes/in-dev.rst

-.. admonition:: MongoDB 4.4 Release Candidates
+.. admonition:: MongoDB {+version-dev+} Release Candidates
    :class: warning

-   While the 4.4 release candidates are available, these versions of MongoDB are for **testing purposes only and not for production use**.
+   While the {+version-dev+} release candidates are available, these versions of MongoDB are for **testing purposes only and not for production use**.